volodymyrhudyma/blog/content/blog/2020-11-24-avoid-wasting-renders-with-reselect-in-react.md

 **Important note:** We would not include all the remaining files, as it would make an article way less readable.
 If you do not know how to set up React + Redux application with TypeScript, refer to [this article](/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020/).

-In the end, you should see the following:
+In the end, you should see the following result:

 ![React Application](/img/screenshot-2020-11-26-at-22.37.46.png "React Application")

 ## Observe Wasted Function Calls

 An application is up and running, so far so good.

 Let's try to enter something into the input and check the console:

 ![No Reselect Logs](/img/ezgif.com-gif-maker-1-.gif "No Reselect Logs")